openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 The HW to target for a given quantization algorithm run can be specified in NNCF config using the global `"target_device"` option.
 The default corresponds to CPU-friendly quantization.
-`"NONE"` corresponds to a configuration that uses the general quantizer propagation algorithm, but does not use any HW-specific information about quantizability of given operation types or possible quantizer configs for associated inputs or operation weights.
+`"TRIAL"` corresponds to a configuration that uses the general quantizer propagation algorithm, but does not use any HW-specific information about quantizability of given operation types or possible quantizer configs for associated inputs or operation weights.
 Instead it uses a default, basic 8-bit symmetric per-tensor quantization configuration for each quantizer, and quantizes inputs of a certain default operation set, which at the moment is defined internally in NNCF.
-The quantization configuration in the `"target_device": "NONE"` case may be overridden using the regular `"activations"` and `"weights"` sections in the quantization compression algorithm sub-config, see below.
+The quantization configuration in the `"target_device": "TRIAL"` case may be overridden using the regular `"activations"` and `"weights"` sections in the quantization compression algorithm sub-config, see below.

 For all target HW types, parts of the model graph can be marked as non-quantizable by using the `"ignored_scopes"` field - inputs and weights of matching nodes in the NNCF internal graph representation will not be quantized, and the downstream quantizers will not propagate upwards through such nodes.